Wednesday, June 1, 2016

 This is what the artist envisioned Mt.
 Rushmore looking like.
 WWWII is the reason sited for not completing the statues - from the waist up as Gutzon Borglum had envision.
 Still, it was pretty impressive.

 Because, apparently, Thomas Jefferson was the inventor of ice cream, we had to get some in his honor.
 This was our first "outside treat" and it was very well received.
 In fact, the kids began looking for ice cream shops everywhere we went.
 Because of Emily's deep rooted love for ice cream, she had to get herself one of the t-shirts, giving Thomas Jefferson credit for his amazing invention.
-After leaving Mt.
-Rushmore, we got back in the RV and headed to the Crazy Horse Monument.
-When completed, this will be the largest stone carving in the world.
-The carving was begun in 1948 and this is what it looks like:

 I didn't think to take a picture of what they wanted it to look like when completed.
 It will be Crazy Horse, an Oglala Lakota warrior, riding a horse and pointing in the distance.
 We were able to take a bus down to the bottom of the construction site.
 (You could take one to the top too [the construction site] but they were sold out for the day.)